-The Data Memory is subdivided into two sectors, all of which are implemented in 8-bit wide RAM.
-The Special Purpose Data Memory registers are accessible in all sectors, with the exception of the EEC register at address 40H, which is only accessible in Sector 1.
+The Data Memory is subdivided into several sectors, all of which are implemented in 8-bit wide RAM.
+Each of the Data Memory Sector is categorized into two types, the special Purpose Data Memory and the General Purpose Data Memory.
 The address range of the Special Purpose Data Memory for the device is from 00H to 7FH while the General Purpose Data Memory address range is from 80H to FFH.

-Special Purpose Data Memory General Pu urpose Data Memory
+Special Purpose Data Memory General Purpose Data Memory

 Located Sectors Capacity Sector: Address

+0: 80H~FFH

-0, 1 128×8 0: 80H~FFH
+0: 00H~7FH 512×8 1: 80H~FFH

+1: 40H (EEC only) 31240 2: 80H~FFH

+3: 80H~FFH